 The last finishing touch is to drizzle some pomegranate molasses (rub ruman) just before you turn the heat off which will lift the whole thing from nice to absolutely amazing.

-Lebanese Okra Stew with Lamb (Bamia bi Lahme)
+Lebanese Okra Stew with Meat (Bamia bi Lahme)

 Okra stew in tomato sauce with bitesize lamb pieces

 - 200 g lamb fillet diced into bitesized chunks

 - 2 cloves of garlic chopped